Cliffback/Unreal-Batch-Cleanup/README.md

 # Unreal-Batch-Cleanup
-Batch script for cleaning up Unreal Binaries++ in multiple projects, with the option of launching the project directly.
+Batch script for cleaning up Unreal Engine Binary and Intermediate folders in multiple projects, with the option of cleaning plugins and building the project directly after cleaning.
 Used in a multiproject Perforce server